Master's Thesis

 Examination seminars

-After submission, a schedule for examination seminars will be set up.
-We have to consider the examiners, the different majors and the localities, therefore we cannot consider individual requests for specific dates.
-You will receive the exact dates of your opposition and defence seminars via email, and the schedule for all programs will be posted on Canvas.
 Two examination seminars are mandatory for every new submission: the one where you defend your own work and the one where you are an opponent on the work of a peer.
 The thesis seminars are open to the public and we encourage students to attend the seminars of their peers.
-After your defense seminar, you will most likely know if you pass or fail, but the examiner may take up to 15 working days to decide on the grade.
+After your defence seminar, you will most likely know if you pass or fail, but the examiner may take up to 15 working days to decide on the grade.

 After the seminar

 Once you know that you have passed your thesis you may make smaller revisions to your text, according to the comments from your opponent and examiner.
-You have five working days to make these corrections.
+You have 5-10 working days to make these corrections.
 Thereafter you should upload the revised thesis in LUP Student Papers.
 Your examiner will report your grade to Graduate School together with a written assessment of your work.
 Your thesis coordinator will register the grade in Ladok and send you your written assessment as soon as possible once the grade is registered.
 Note that this process may take a few days.

 Once you have received a passing grade on the thesis course you will need to apply for a degree certificate!
 You will find more information here.